zeruhur/plerion/README.md

-# plerion
+# Plerion
- sci-fi cairn rpg hack
+This is a sci-fi hack of Cairn, the wood fantasy RPG by Yochai Gal.